 - 7.11 Policy ENV 2 of the East Cambridgeshire Local Plan 2015 requires proposals to ensure that there are no significantly detrimental effects on the residential amenity of nearby occupiers.
 Paragraph 130 of the NPPF requires proposals to ensure that they create safe, inclusive and accessible development which promotes health and wellbeing and provides a high standard of amenity for existing and future users. - 7.12 The Design Guide SPD requires that, in most cases, rear private amenity space should be a minimum of 50 square metres (538sqft).
-Where rear inter-visible windows would be likely, the SPD also requires that dwellings be sited 10 metres (33 feet) from the rear boundary, to achieve a sufficient separation distance between properties. - 7.13 The proposed single-storey dwelling would be modest in its scale and footprint, and would be set off of the shared boundaries with No.14 and No.11 The Avenue.
-As a result of its scale and location, the proposals are not considered to result in overshadowing, overbearing or loss of light to No.14 or No.11 The Avenue. - As a result of its scale, the proposed dwelling would not contain any habitable room windows at first floor level which would result in the overlooking or loss of privacy of neighbouring dwellings within The Avenue or Carter Road to the north.
-Whilst the proposed dwelling is sited within 10 metres (33 feet) of the rear site boundary, given its scale it would not result in inter-visible windows with properties along Carter Road, and would not therefore be contrary to the Design Guide SPD.
-A condition is also recommended to be imposed to prevent the enlargement of the proposed dwellings under Permitted Development rights without the prior written consent of the LPA to prevent insensitive development which may give rise to overlooking or overbearing impacts upon neighbouring properties. - 7.15 It is implied in neighbour comments that the removal of Permitted Development Rights by way of a condition suggests that the proposals are in themselves unacceptable.
-Permitted Development Rights are nationally established rights available to most householders, unless these rights have been removed by way of a planning condition or Article 4 direction.
-These rights are not set by Local Planning Authorities, and the removal of these rights by way of a condition does not suggest that the scheme is itself unacceptable.
-However, it should also be noted that the use of conditions is at the discretion of the LPA and should be used to enhance development proposals, as well as to mitigate adverse impacts of development, within reason.
-The removal of Permitted Development Rights by way
+Where rear inter-visible windows would be likely, the SPD also requires that dwellings be sited 10 metres (33 feet) from the rear boundary, to achieve a sufficient separation distance between properties. - 7.13 The proposed single-storey dwellings would be modest in their scale and footprint, and would be set off of the shared boundaries with No.15 and No.11 The Avenue.
+As a result of their scale and location, the proposals are not considered to result in overshadowing, overbearing or loss of light to No.15 or No.11 The Avenue, or the host dwelling of No.14. - 7.14 Concern has been raised by No.15 The Avenue over loss of light to the existing vegetable patch within the garden.
+Any potential shading caused by the proposed development upon the garden of No.15 or No.11 The Avenue is not considered to be so significant so as to warrant a refusal on this basis.